-Tennis phenom, Coco Gauff has quite the following as a result of her incredible tennis skills on the court.
+As a tennis phenom, Coco Gauff has quite the following as a result of her incredible skills on the court.

 After losing at the U.S. Open to Naomi Osaka, a tearful Coco headed to the locker room when something amazing happened.
 Osaka approached Coco, hugged her and asked her to do the interview normally reserved for the winner with her.
 Coco insisted that she shouldn’t because she would cry.
 Osaka responded, “No, you’re good.
 Look, you are amazing.”

 Coco joined Osaka in spite of the tears.
 When Osaka spoke she addressed Coco’s parents, telling them that they raised an amazing player.
 She said she recalled seeing them in the same training facility and that she thought it was really incredible that both of them had made it this far, again reiterating that she thought Coco was amazing.
 All of this came from the number one female tennis player in the world.

 A winner graciously sharing the limelight with her opponent was a powerful moment on so many levels.